marlenadomalewska/KurokoBasketballShop/README.md

 # KurokoBasketballShop
-Small university project - 6 page site
+Small university project - 6 page site with logging system.
+I've used Bootstrap.
+All images were made by me.